How Turkish is Islam in Lithuania?

 - Egdūnas Račius, “Muslims in Lithuania: revival at the expense of survival?” in Muslims in Poland and Eastern Europe: Widening the European Discourse on Islam, ed.
 Katarzyna Górak-Sosnowska (Warsaw: Faculty of Oriental Science, University of Warsaw, 2011), 207–221.

-Editor's Note: These articles were written as part of the Geopolitics of Religious Soft Power project, a partnership between Georgetown University’s Berkley Center for Religion, Peace, and World Affairs and the Brookings Institution supported by the Carnegie Corporation of New York.
+Editor's Note: This article was written as part of the Geopolitics of Religious Soft Power project, a partnership between Georgetown University’s Berkley Center for Religion, Peace, and World Affairs and the Brookings Institution supported by the Carnegie Corporation of New York.
 The statements made and views expressed are solely the responsibility of the respective authors.